sleepypioneer/coffee-quality/app/README.md

 This code runs a small flask based webserver which can make predictions on the given coffee samples total cupping score provided the following attributes are passed as a JSON.

+## Training the model

+The script [train.py]() can be used to train a model with the final model and parameters.
+After running it will print the current model and parameters as well as the auc and rsme scores for the model.
+A `model.bin` artifact will be saved in the `./models` directory.
+Note that these are ignored by git and therefore not saved to github. **You need to run this before you can run the application**.

 ## Running locally 🖥️

 ### Install dependencies ⚙️